viking-saver/windows-itpro-docs/windows/security/book/identity-protection-passwordless-sign-in.md

 - [Smart Card technical reference][LINK-12]

-## Enhanced phishing protection with Microsoft Defender SmartScreen
+## Enhanced phishing protection in Microsoft Defender SmartScreen

 As malware protection and other safeguards evolve, cybercriminals look for new ways to circumvent security measures.
 Phishing is a leading threat, with apps and websites designed to steal credentials by tricking people into voluntarily entering passwords.
 As a result, many organizations are transitioning to the ease and security of passwordless sign-in with Windows Hello or Windows Hello for Business.